 2018 NHA Annual Meeting and Humanities Advocacy Day

 The National Humanities Alliance (NHA) is an advocacy coalition dedicated to the advancement of humanities education, research, preservation, and public programs.
-The Annual Meeting and Humanities Advocacy Day provided participants the opportunity to: connect with a growing network of humanities leaders from around the country; learn about communicating the value of the humanities to Members of Congress; explore national humanities policy; and become year-round advocates for the humanities.
-Sessions were held at George Washington University and on Capitol Hill.
+The Annual Meeting and Humanities Advocacy Day, March 11 – 13, 2018, will provide participants the opportunity to: connect with a growing network of humanities leaders from around the country; learn about communicating the value of the humanities to Members of Congress; explore national humanities policy; and become year-round advocates for the humanities.
+Sessions are held at George Washington University and on Capitol Hill.